FACTBOX-Countries vaccinating children against COVID-19 | Health

 * Norway may consider the Pfizer vaccine for children who have a high risk of becoming seriously ill with COVID-19, VG newspaper reported. * Switzerland's health watchdog said in early May Pfizer had sought approval for its shot in children aged 12-15.

-MIDDLE EAST * Israel expanded its vaccination drive to 16-18 year-olds in January, and is this week set to rule on approving shots for those aged 12-15.
+* San Marino on June 1 opened vaccinations for children aged 12-15, reported San Marino RTV, citing its Institute for Social Security.
+MIDDLE EAST

-* Dubai said on June 1 it had started offering the Pfizer-BioNTech vaccine to 12-15-year-olds, after the United Arab Emirates approved the shot for emergency use for the same age group in mid-May.
-ASIA-PACIFIC
+* Israel has given the green light to vaccinate 12- to 15-year-olds and is set to begin next week, its pandemic-response coordinator said. * Dubai said on June 1 it had started offering the Pfizer-BioNTech vaccine to 12-15-year-olds after the United Arab Emirates approved the shot for emergency use for the same age group in mid-May.

-* Canada in early May approved use of Pfizer's vaccine for use in children aged 12-15.
-(Compiled by Sarah Morland, Oliver Cherfan, Juliette Portala, Caleb Davis and Laura Marchioro in Gdansk Editing by Milla Nissi, William Maclean)
+* Canada in early May approved the use of Pfizer's vaccine for use in children aged 12-15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)